Ntirth005/lib_mgmt/README.md

-1. library.py is to be run first.
-2. Other files are for support only.

-Thank you for using our programe.
 ## Library Management System with Tkinter (Python Project)
 This project is suitable for beginners as a first project to explore Python and GUI development.